csev/dj4e/assn/paw_users.md

 * Complete the <a href="https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Authentication#Example_%E2%80%94_listing_the_current_user's_books" target="_blank">Example — listing the current user's books</a>
 task - this is pretty intricate and will take some time.
 This entails a change to the `models.py` and a migration in the command line.
-Once you have changed the `models.py` file, running the following commands to updtae the database schema:
+Once you have changed the `models.py` file, running the following commands to update the database schema:

         cd ~/django_projects/locallibrary/
         python3 manage.py makemigrations